 The Council's web site is under constant review to ensure it is of a good standard and that information is easily accessed.
-A consultation section has been introduced so members of the public can easily access open consultations and information on closed past consultations.
+A consultation section has been introduced so members of the public can easily access open consultations and information on past consultations.
+Members of the public also have the opportunity to present petitions to, and ask questions at, full Council meetings.

 The Council manages freedom of information requests effectively to ensure transparency including the corporate governance arrangements.
 Information is made available on the website to reduce the need for requests.
 The Council has procedures in place to engage with members of the public to receive Comments, Compliments and Complaints.
-The Local Government Ombudsman reported on complaints made about the authority for the year ended 31 March 20143 that there were no concerns about response times and no issues arising from complaints.
+Oversight of the Council's approach is provided by annual report to the Corporate Business Scrutiny Committee.
+The Local Government Ombudsman reported on complaints made about the authority for the year ended 31 March 20154 that there were no concerns about response times and no issues arising from complaints.

-As part of the Council's drive to increase the transparency of its spending, the Council publishes all payments on a weekly basis as opposed to the Government's expectation that spend over £500 is detailed.
+As part of the Council's drive to increase the transparency of its spending, the Council publishes all payments on a weekly basis and has complied with the requirements of the Local Government Transparency Code. as opposed to the Government's expectation that spend over £500 is detailed.